zigbee-alliance/distributed-compliance-ledger/docs/transactions/compliance.md

 **Status: Implemented**

-Attests compliance of the Model Version to the ZB or Matter standard.
+Attests compliance of a Model Version to the Matter, Zigbee or Aliro certification.

 `REVOKE_MODEL_CERTIFICATION` should be used for revoking (disabling) the compliance.
 It's possible to call `CERTIFY_MODEL` for revoked model versions to enable them back.